 If you have already booked travel with us, we will work with you directly if the situation changes from September 2020 moving forward.

-Our COVID 19 Morocco Piece of Mind Policy
+Our COVID 19 Morocco Peace of Mind Policy

 For our clients, both future clients and those who have already purchased tours with us, we have adopted the following Peace of Mind policy in response to the COVID 19 pandemic.